 First on the list of exterior projects was to begin to tackle the weedy front hillside.
 The first summer we tried to pretty it up by planting oriental lilies and planting grass to control erosion .
 We soon found out that cutting the grass was a difficult and dangerous chore so our strategy quickly became one of removing all of the grass as soon as possible.

-Over the next three years we continued to remove grass and plant a variety of creeping plants such as phlox and perrywinkle, and perennial flowers and added to the landscape by placing rocks gathered from nearby construction sites and woodlands.
+We removed the hedge row at the bottom of the hill, and began hand excavating for a wall that would contain the erosion and immediately give the house a fresh look.
+Over the next two years we gradually removed the grass and planted a variety of creeping plants such as phlox and perrywinkle, and perennial flowers and added to the landscape by placing rocks gathered from nearby construction sites and woodlands.

-The first spring we created our a small 6x6 vegetable garden at the rear of the yard while we decided how to landscape based on sunlight patterns throughout the summer.
+The first spring we created our a small vegetable garden at the rear of the yard while we decided how to landscape based on sunlight patterns throughout the summer.
 We decided that a small woodland garden consisting of rhodedendron, columbine, lady's mantle and sweet woodruff would work at the rear against the ivy-covered garages.
 Other shade plants like hostas, ferns and astilbe would work well against the side of the house.
 The rest of the yard got partial to full sun.
-By late summer we were plotting out the first of many gardens (photo 2).
+By late summer we were plotting out the first of many gardens.

 The question quickly became: what to do with all of the dirt in the huge pile I was creating.
 There was no way I was going to take it to the front of the house and down 25 steps.
-It was hard enough wheel barrowing it up to the upper yard, but that's what I did, and that's how my patio project was side tracked two years while I built two additional walls in the upper yard to hold all the dirt I'd excavated.
+It was hard enough wheel barrowing it up to the upper yard, but that's what I did, and that's how my patio project was side tracked two years while I built two additional walls in the upper yard to hold all the excavated dirt.